GeoffCox/sterling-svelte/src/routes/components/progress/+page.md

 # Progress

-An indicator of a value between 0 and a maximum value.
+An displayed value in a range.

 <script>
     import Playground from './ProgressPlayground.svelte';